Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "How to compare comparison tables before choosing a face yoga app" belongs in the blog because it explains the decision before the download.
-For "How to compare comparison tables before choosing a face yoga app", the reader may be in a jaw-comfort question that should stay away from medical advice, and the job is to treat a routine note as planning support, not proof.
-This article gives context for "How to compare comparison tables before choosing a face yoga app", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "App comparison: comparison tables" belongs in the blog because it explains the decision before the download.
+For "App comparison: comparison tables", the reader may be in a jaw-comfort question that should stay away from medical advice, and the job is to treat a routine note as planning support, not proof.
+This article gives context for "App comparison: comparison tables", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway